 Update Installed Device Drivers

 Drivers are essential components of your PC.
 They facilitate communication between the system and all installed programs and applications.
 They need to be installed and must be up-to-date for smooth computer operations.
 If you face this irql_not_less_or_equal windows 10 BSOD Error.
-After Recent install a hardware or after recent driver update Then there is issue with the driver software which is not compatible with current windows system. in this case you need to Install or update the current driver for that.
+After Recent install a hardware or after recent driver update Then there is an issue with the driver software which is not compatible with current windows system. in this case, you need to Install or update the current driver for that.

 Here Fallow bellow to Update/ Roll Back Device Driver

-This will search for available updated driver from windows update and install it after complete simply Restart the windows.
-Also update other drivers like check on all installed drivers if you find any driver listed with yellow mark tingle then this driver is not working properly, then you have to update the installed driver or just reinstall the Driver. or you can visit manufacturer website to Get latest updated driver for it.
+This will search for the available updated driver from windows update and install it after complete simply Restart the windows.
+Also update other drivers like check on all installed drivers if you find any driver listed with yellow mark tingle then this driver is not working properly, then you have to update the installed driver or just reinstall the Driver. or you can visit manufacturer website to Get the latest updated driver for it.